 “One interesting quirk of the law is that although in England and Wales it is possible to disinherit your family it is not allowed under Scots law.”

 The Head of Legal at The Probate Department said: “We work closely with many financial advisers in England and Wales, and our attitude to Legal Planning is similar to financial advice: it needs to be reviewed on a regular basis.
 We have seen seismic changes in tax and the law when it comes to estate planning – not least the Ilott case.
-Now we have the potential incredible increase in probate fees which will (or may) dramatically affect out advice to clients.
+Now we have the potential probate fees which will (or may) dramatically affect out advice to clients.
 Team work with financial advisers and clients is really important to get the right results, and clients need to understand that reviews are essential, which is why we have developed our economical Peace of Mind Service.

 It is interesting to note that the legal costs incurred by the charities, in this case, were probably substantially in excess of the £50,000 Ilott finally kept.
 Even more interesting is that the judgement distinguished this case from others so that the case is not that useful as a precedent for the future.”